Sherab Zangpo: Tashi Triling

 Tashi Triling is a Buddhist Dharma center located in Derge of the Tibetan Kham region.
-The Tibetan words Tashi Triling literally mean “the land of an auspicious throne”, as the sacred mountain of Hayagriva where the center is has the shape of a throne.
+The Tibetan words Tashi Triling literally mean “the land of an auspicious throne”, as the sacred mountain of Hayagriva where the center has the shape of a throne.
 The center is surrounded by stunning peaks, lush trees and clear rivers, which is ideal for Dharma study and spiritual practice.

 The center houses the Guru Renpoche Hall, the Mandala Palace of Zangdoc Palri, the Manjushri Hall, the Memorial Hall of the late Khenpo Jigme Phuntsok, the Vajrasattva Palace, various prayer wheels and other sacred objects and representatives.
 It is one of the main dharma centers where Khenpo Sherab Zangpo teaches and has his own retreat.